gbv/k10plus-items/README.md

 - ISIL

 To connect this with K10plus title data it needs a mapping from PPN (PICA+ `003@$0`) and ILN/ELN/ISIL (`101@`), EPN (`203@`) and/or barcode (`209G`).

+The file `kxp-libraries-reduced.tsv` contains all libraries with ISIL, minus department libraries that share ILN with their superordinated library (e.g. ILN `22` subsumes `DE-18` and `DE-18-15`, so only `DE-15` is included).

 ## Model